 1 Introduction: What’s the Difference?

-Have you ever looked at two program models and wondered how equivalent they are —or, conversely: how they can be distinguished?
+Have you ever looked at two program descriptions and wondered how equivalent they are —or, conversely: how they can be distinguished?

 I have run into this problem often, for instance when analyzing models of distributed algorithms or when devising examples for teaching.
 But obviously, the question already occurs every time one rewrites a program part and hopes for it to still do its job.